wacko/theguidetocuba/setting_the_road/loading_the_application.md

 ```

 Because these are sensitive configurations, we use environment variables
 instead of putting them directly into the code.
-To set these values into
+To load these values into
-our environment, we load them from the *env.sh* file when starting the
+our environment, we read them from the *env.sh* file when starting the
 server.
-To read them, we use the Ruby `ENV` accessor.
+Then, we use the `ENV` object to access them.

 The next part is where we connect Cuba with its friends.
 We'll have a
 closer look later.